Mauritius national football team: Current squad

-The following players were selected for the 2023 Africa Cup of Nations qualification match against São Tomé and Príncipe on 23 and 27 March 2022.
+The following players were selected for the 2026 FIFA World Cup qualification – CAF Group D matches against Cameroon and Libya on 8 and 13 October 2025; respectively.

-Caps and goals as of 10 July 2022, after the game against Malawi.
+Caps and goals as of 8 October 2025, after the game against Cameroon.

-Recent call ups
+Recent call-ups

+The following players have also been called up to the Mauritius squad within the last twelve months.